 Absolutely!
 The Pre/postnatal class is specialized for those who are already pregnant, have been pregnant and who want to get pregnant.
-It literally functions as an incubator to support whomever is inside, including your potential future baby or your partner, should they want to attend.
+It literally functions as an incubator to support whoever is inside, including your potential future baby or your partner, should they want to attend.
 Yoga can certainly help improve fertility, prepare you for pregnancy and to get pregnant.
-For additional details, click here.

-How often is it recommended to practice Pre/postnal yoga?
+How often is it recommended to practice Pre/Postnatal yoga?

-As much as you'd like.
-We offer the Pre/postnatal class twice weekly.
-Most people love to attend both classes because they don't want to wait an entire week to stretch, open, breath and feel great again.
+The more you can practice, the better you’ll feel.
+More practicing = more preparation for labor and increased chance of smooth, efficient recovery postpartum.
 The prenatal and postnatal body changes so rapidly, that if you miss a class or an entire week, it could easily feel like a whole month until your next session!
-Also, we encourage you to practice on your own anything we do in class that makes you feel better, especially when targeting a particular part of the body or in preparing for labor.
+Whether you can make class frequently or note, we do encourage you to practice on your own, especially when targeting a particular part in need or in preparing for labor.
 It all adds up to feeling your best as often as you can.

 If I get dizzy, fatigued, thirsty, hungry or anything else during class, what should I do?

 Attend to your immediate needs.
 If at any time while practicing you need to take a rest, modify a posture, use the restroom, drink water or eat a snack, take care to listen to your body and do what you need to do.
 You and your unborn baby’s health and safety are our top priorities within each class, therefore your needs are our needs.
-Feel free to alert us of anything questionable or urgent during the class, so we can assist you accordingly.
+Please alert us to anything questionable or urgent during the class, so we can assist you accordingly.